How to Live With No Bank Account

 Apps like PayPal, Square, and Venmo are often free for person-to-person payments, but you need a way to fund the payment.
 For most people, that means linking a bank account to the online service, but that’s obviously not an option if there’s no bank account to link.

 With some services, you might be able to “load” money into an account by sending a money order, and others allow you to buy cards at retailers to add funds to your account.
-For example, PayPal offers My Cash cards, and you can load some prepaid cards with cash at retailers like Walmart.
+For example, with the PayPal Cash Card you can load the card with cash at retailers like Walmart.

 Get a Loan